Tina Keane: Biography

 Transposition, first presented at the Museum of Modern Art, Vienna, in 1992, used the body as a screen with video projected onto the naked backs of men as they glide sideways standing on a travelator.
 Keane subsequently re-edited the piece into a double screen video installation for the inaugural Tanks programme at Tate Modern, London, in 2012.

 In 2015, Keane was one of the recipients of the 21st annual Paul Hamlyn Foundation Awards for Artists, the largest individual awards made to visual artists and composers in the UK.
-Her pioneering, poetic film, 'Faded Wallpaper', was acquired by Tate in 2018.
+Two of Keane's films were acquired by Tate from England & Co gallery: her pioneering, poetic film, 'Faded Wallpaper'(1988) was acquired by Tate in 2018, and her film celebrating the Greenham Common women peace protestors, 'In Our Hands'(1982-84) was acquired by Tate in 2020 and subsequently featured in the Tate touring exhibition, 'Radical Landscapes' that same year.